lmueller555/project-m-2025/README.md

 # Project M Trading Dashboard

-This repository contains a Streamlit app for visualising a trading strategy using the data in `Updated_Dataset_with_Signals_Ranked.csv`.
+This repository contains a Streamlit app for visualising a trading strategy using the data in `Updated_Dataset_with_Signals_Ranked_116.csv`.

 ## Running locally